Exporting data from Redpanda to S3 in batched JSON arrays

 Batching is a major improvement over writing individual messages, but it’s still just JSON.
 For large datasets and analytics-focused use cases, formats like Parquet offer much better performance, compression, and schema evolution.

-Next, we’ll explore how to optimize your Redpanda-to-S3 pipeline by exporting Parquet files, tailored for downstream analytical workloads.
+Next, we explore how to optimize your Redpanda-to-S3 pipeline by exporting Parquet files, tailored for downstream analytical workloads.
+Here's the full series so you know what's ahead:

 No items found.